edirpedro/acf-flexible-content-modal/readme.txt

 2. Modal window to fill the contents.

 == Changelog ==

+= 1.2.4 =
+* Code cleanup
+* Fixed typos in JS and CSS for ACF versions <= 5.6
+* Open modal when layout field is double clicked instead of a single click to prevent opening on re-order

 = 1.2.3 =
 * Highlight layout field when modal is closed